-As discussed in the introduction, the general setting comprises several key model assumptions: \begin{enumerate} \item We solve an optimization problem that provides an optimal density $\rho \in \mathcal{A}$. \item Practical/mathematical reasons necessitate the use of a filtered density: $\tilde{\rho}(\rho)$. \item For well-posedness we need to interpolate $\tilde{\rho}$ with a small, artificial density $\rho_0$. \item The interpolated filtered density acts a kind of control in a linear PDE. \end{enumerate} Following \cite{lazarov2011-filter}, we consider a filter defined by a screened Poisson equation:
+\begin{enumerate}[leftmargin=2em,itemsep=3pt,topsep=3pt,label=(\roman*)] \item We solve an optimization problem that provides an optimal density $\rho \in \mathcal{A}$. \item Practical/mathematical reasons necessitate the use of a filtered density, $\tilde{\rho} = \tilde{\rho}(\rho)$. \item For well-posedness, we interpolate $\tilde{\rho}$ between a void density $\rho_0>0$ and $1$. \item The interpolated filtered density controls the solution of a PDE. \end{enumerate}